engagingnewsproject/engagingnewsproject.github.io/_posts/2023-05-21-mediaengagement.md

 ## Coding Guidelines

+For more in depth detail see [Technical Docs - Coding](/mediaengagement-technical-docs/#coding)

 ### Best Practices
 1. **Performance**: Always consider the performance impact of your changes.
 2. **Modularity**: Functions should do one thing and be easily testable.